 Which gets me to the third knock.
 The rewards program is not that generous.

-So like a lot of other commentators, I foresee this card not being the homer Chase hopes for.
-Instead, I think it will be used by high sending card hackers for a year, and then closed.
+So like a lot of other commentators, I foresee this card not being the home run Chase hopes for.

 The Bottom Line